sujankdh1/VacuumCleanerAI/README.md

 # CS 557 - AI Homework 1: Vacuum-Cleaner Agent Simulation

-This project is an implementation of a simple reflex vacuum-cleaner agent for **CS 557 (Artificial Intelligence) at Boise State University**.
+This project is an implementation of a simple vacuum-cleaner agent for **CS 557 (Artificial Intelligence)**.
 The simulation tests the agent's performance under two different measures against two distinct environmental scenarios (percept sequences), as specified in Problem 2 of the assignment.

 ---